Published

 - Not a room-filling indoor party speaker — physical size caps the bass for that use case

-If your use case requires IP67 submersion-proof, a $25 IPX5 speaker is the wrong category — the brands that build IP67 floating speakers start at $80+.
-For everything short of full submersion, the IPX5 rating reviewers report is the right amount of waterproof.
+If your use case requires IP67 submersion-proof, a $25 IPX5 speaker is the wrong category.
+The brands that build IP67 floating speakers start at $80+.
+For everything short of full submersion, the IPX5 rating is the right amount of waterproof.

 Is It Worth $25-30?

-The short answer the review data supports: yes, comfortably, and the category comparison makes that obvious.
+Short answer: yes, comfortably, and the category comparison makes it obvious.

 - A JBL Flip 6 (slightly larger) retails at $130